Home » Bitcoin Trading Guide

 It is easy to trade.You can only go long, so you make profits only when the price of the asset appreciates.

-The fear of liquidation is eliminated.You cannot benefit from a bear market or use leverage to improve profits.
+The fear of liquidation is eliminated.You cannot benefit from a bear market or use excessive leverage to improve profits.

 You do not have to worry about margin calls.The potential profit in spot trading is less than that of futures or margin trading.